munificent/craftinginterpreters/book/inheritance.md

 ^title Inheritance
 ^part A Tree-Walk Interpreter

+> Once we were blobs in the sea, and then fishes, and then lizards and rats and
+> then monkeys, and hundreds of things in between.
+This hand was once a fin,
+> this hand once had claws!
+In my human mouth I have the pointy teeth of a wolf
+> and the chisel teeth of a rabbit and the grinding teeth of a cow!
+Our blood is
+> as salty as the sea we used to live in!
+When we're frightened, the hair on our
+> skin stands up, just like it did when we had fur.
+We are history!
+Everything
+> we've ever been on the way to becoming us, we still are.
+>
+> <cite>Terry Pratchett</cite>

 Can you believe it?
 We've reached the last chapter of [Part II][].
 We're almost done with our first Lox interpreter.
 The [previous chapter][] was a big ball of intertwined stuff because most features around object-orientation are hard to